UoA-CARES/cares_reinforcement_learning/README.md

 ## Installation Instructions
 `git clone` the repository

+If you would like to leverage your machine's GPU, uncomment the optional dependencies in the `requirements.txt` before moving on.

 Run `pip install -r requirements.txt` in the **root directory** of the package

 ## Package Structure